vchintal/hotrod-demo/README.md

 	java -Djdg.demo.initialList=localhost:11222 -Djdg.demo.cacheName=labCache -Djdg.demo.startEntryIndex=0 -Djdg.demo.maxEntries=100 -Djdg.demo.clearOnFinish=false -Djdg.demo.putDelay=0 -Djdg.demo.useTwitter=false -jar hotrod-demo-0.0.2-SNAPSHOT-jar-with-dependencies.jar

 * **-Djdg.demo.initialList** must be set to at least one data grid node's hotrod interface.
-See HotRod Client documentation equivalent of: <http://docs.jboss.org/infinispan/5.1/apidocs/org/infinispan/client/hotrod/RemoteCacheManager.html#RemoteCacheManager(java.lang.String,%20boolean)/>
+See HotRod Client documentation equivalent of: [RemoteCacheManager] (https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.4/html-single/API_Documentation/files/api/org/infinispan/client/hotrod/RemoteCacheManager.html)
 * **-Djdg.demo.cacheName** must be set to the name of the cache to load the data into.
 All nodes in the cluster must have this cache.
 There is a default cache, named `namedCache`
 * **-Djdg.demo.startEntryIndex** is the first number in set of entries loaded.
 So, if this value is 10 and the maxEntries (below) is 10, then the keys that will be loaded are: 10 to 20
 * **-Djdg.demo.maxEntries** is the count of data entries to load